Personal

 metal rod significantly outperforms the force produced by non-recyclable

 gas emissions.
-This promising technology heralds a future filled with
+This promising technology heralds a future filled

-"vehicles powered by electromagnetic energy," setting the
+with "vehicles powered by electromagnetic energy," setting

-Embracing this breakthrough could revolutionize the way we think about
+transportation.
+Embracing this breakthrough could revolutionize

-mobility in the years to come.
+the way we think about mobility in the years to come.

 An example of electronic circuit is shown here to generate the sequence of switching between linear motors and stepper motors.